Technigo/project-chatbot/README.md

 # Project Name

-TEST
-Replace this readme with your own information about your project.

-Start by briefly describing the assignment in a sentence or two.
-Keep it short and to the point.
+Our project for this week was to work with pair programming and build a chatbot by using the basics of Javascript, which has been the focus during the lectures this week.

 ## The problem